ffekirnew/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files displays the 10 newest files in the directory 13-unique takes a list of words as input and prints only words that appear exactly once 14-findthatword displays files containing the pattern "root" from the given file
+12-newest_files displays the 10 newest files in the directory 13-unique takes a list of words as input and prints only words that appear exactly once 14-findthatword displays files containing the pattern "root" from the given file 15-countthatword displays the number of lines containing the pattern "bin" from the given file